ugroh/ugroh.github.io/README.md

 Here you will find supplements to the YouTube videos by Tobias Berben and the [English manual](http://121.41.64.145:8089/book/English%20Manual%20%20V2.pdf) for the [IZIS AI Board](https://eurogojournal.com/blog/ai-go-board/).
 These were created during the familiarization process with this Go board, and I hope they assist others in their initial steps.
 Anything highlighted in blue is a link – just click on it.

-- English Version: <a href="https://ugroh.github.io/IZIS/en-IZIS-Manual.pdf" target="_blank" rel="noopener">Open PDF</a>
+- <a href="https://ugroh.github.io/IZIS/en-IZIS-Manual.pdf" target="_blank" rel="noopener">English Version</a>

-- German Version: <a href="https://ugroh.github.io/IZIS/de-IZIS-Manual.pdf" target="_blank" rel="noopener">Open PDF</a>
+- <a href="https://ugroh.github.io/IZIS/de-IZIS-Manual.pdf" target="_blank" rel="noopener">German Version</a>

-- Supplement: Chinese Version of the Exercises, also in the above-mentioned manuals or as a direct link <a href="https://ugroh.github.io/IZIS/en-06-Ecercise-cn.pdf" target="_blank" rel="noopener">Open PDF</a>
+- Supplement: Chinese Version of the Exercises, also in the <a href="https://ugroh.github.io/IZIS/en-06-Ecercise-cn.pdf" target="_blank" rel="noopener">above-mentioned manuals</a>

 - Added (2024/05/05): Some information about Segoe [Kensaku "TsumeGo Jiten"](https://github.com/ugroh/ugroh.github.io/tree/main/Segoe-TsumeGo) and some information about the *Exercise Course Mode* section there, which contains some interesting exercises (presently in German).